barath-uni/kg-super/README.md

 ### 1. Download the data

+We will make use of 2 datasets `Nell995` and `FB15K-237`.

+Move the folder `kg-super-engine/fb15k237` to required location to process it.
+This has the `train`, `valid`, `test` splits that are needed to run the experiments

+To download Nell995, run `python relationship-visualiser/data-preprocessing.py --data Nell995 --output_dir <dir_name>`.
+This downloads the graph folder for processing

-Download the required compressed datasets into the `data` folder:
+To download other datasets for visualization experiments, Download the required compressed datasets into the `data` folder:

 | Download link                                                | Size (compressed) |